bigfix/developer.bigfix.com/site/reference/types/bes-site-with-multiplicity.md

 # type: bes site with multiplicity

-The &amp;lt;bes site with multiplicity&amp;gt; inspectors deal with arrays of BES sites, allowing you to extract unique properties and count them.
+The &lt;bes site with multiplicity&lt; inspectors deal with arrays of BES sites, allowing you to extract unique properties and count them.

 # multiplicity of &lt;bes site with multiplicity&gt; : integer